inzva/DOH/README.md

 # DigitalOcean.hs
-Haskell bindings for DigitalOcean API v2
+Complete API bindings for DigitalOcean API V2

 # Getting Started
 Here is an example usage of the API: